 The Code of Conduct obliges employees to pass on any information they may have about misconduct at the company.
 Third parties can also use the compliance hotline for whistle-blowing.
 All information received is treated confidentially and callers can choose to remain anonymous.
 Moreover, the anti-corruption guidelines state that staff must seek advice or report violations if they have any doubts or suspicions.

 Training courses and internal corporate media constantly provide employees with information on important aspects of the Code of Conduct and associated issues, such as corruption prevention and how they are expected to behave in accordance with the anti-corruption guidelines.
 During the reporting period, online training in anti-corruption topics was provided to employees in regular contact with business partners and officials.

 The number of incidents is constantly documented and monitored as part of the CMS using an internal reporting system.
 This enables the company to adjust its risk assessment should there be an increase, for example, and to introduce appropriate measures, such as more communication and adapting processes in its internal control system.

 The responsibility of each individual to comply with the provisions laid down by regulators, professional associations and the government, both within the company itself and in dealings with contractual partners, is also stated in HHLA’s own in-house purchasing guidelines, in combination with HHLA’s externally applicable purchasing guidelines.
 The focus here is on analysing and evaluating relationships with suppliers in terms of their reliability, quality, innovativeness, cost structures, economic stability, occupational safety, sustainability and compliance.
 Selecting suppliers on the basis of these criteria also helps to prevent corruption.
 Purchasing and materials management

-During the reporting period, the launch of an IT-based business partner screening system began.
+During the reporting period, the launch of an IT-based business partner screening system was continued.
 This will facilitate the risk-based assessment of HHLA’s business partners, e.g. with regard to compliant behaviour in their international business dealings.
 Business partners